Import machines from China

-The agency Frisch International Consulting GmbH & Co.
-KG is your partner if you machinery legally secure import from China want.
-You can reach us by email at firstname.lastname@example.org or by phone at 0 30 32 89 68 83 .
+Agentur Frisch International Consulting GmbH & Co.
+KG is your partner if you want to machinery legally secure import from China .
+You can reach us by email at email@example.com or by phone at 0049 – (0) 30 32 89 68 83.

 It should be anyone who machines imported from China, take note of the information provided by the professional association and the trade inspectorate.
 In this way it can be ensured that the ordered machines reach German soil under the desired circumstances – and can be sold without complications.